telliott99/Python-Data/files/ByteArray.md

 The init function can take a string, an int or an iterable.

-Here we feed it a list of ints in 0..255.
+Here we feed it a list of ints:  0..255.

 ```python
 >>> ba = bytearray([0,255])